crossroadschurch/crossroads-website/content/contact.md

 menu: main
 ---

-If you wish to get in contact with us please complete the form below and we will call or email you back.
+If you wish to get in contact with us please complete the form below.

 {{< contact >}}